delysilva/delysilva/README.md

 👧 He/Him<br>
 💻 Programmer<br>
 🔄 Routine : Eat - Sleep - Code - Repeat<br>
 📜 Undergraduate Computer Science Student with a versatile skill set.
-Looking foward to become a Full-Stack developer.<br>
+Looking forward to become a Full-Stack developer.<br>
 😆 Fun fact: Absolute fast learner, always grasping new concepts and languages with ease. <br>

 ❤️ Programming & pizza.
 If there were a way to combine the two, I'd be in coding heaven.
 But until that day arrives, I'll enjoy balancing my time between writing elegant lines of code and savoring a delicious slice of pizza.<br>